 The pay-per-view category’s explosive year can be traced to a number of factors, including better marketing from operators and distributors; more exposure to main event fighters through cable and online outlets; and a better viewing experience through the advent of HDTV and digital sound.

-But nothing draws viewers and their money to PPV quite like a marquee prize fight.
+Nothing draws viewers and their money to PPV quite like a marquee prize fight.
 The 2.4 million buys the De la Hoya-Mayweather fight drew showed that there’s still some revenue magic in the genre — so much so that other entertainment genres are being lured into the ring.

 Just last week, In Demand declared it’s teamed with the Metropolitan Opera to deliver eight performances from the renowned opera house on an on-demand transactional basis beginning in January.